WetHat/MarkdownToHtml/markdown/2.3.1/ConvertTo-NavigationItem.md

 ﻿# ConvertTo-NavigationItem

-Convert a navigation specification to a HTML element representing a navigation link..
+Convert a navigation specification to a single item in a navigation bar of a static HTML site projects created by `New-StaticHTMLSiteProject`.

 # Syntax
 ```PowerShell